2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 {: .notice}

 # Words and Phrases
-Example from [my Talon standard.py][]
+Example from Starter Pack [formatters.py][]
 {: .notice--warning}

 ## Using Talon Mode
 Spelling every word one letter at a time using the alphabet is not efficient.
-I use a set of commands in my Talon library that allow me to capture full words and phrases.
+I use a set of commands in library that allow me to capture full words and phrases.
 Talon has some syntax `<dgnwords>`, `<dgndictation>`, or the greedy version `<dgndictation>++` which capture text following a command.

 phrase \<dgndictation> [over]
  : "phrase hello world" &rarr; `hello world`